 Christians living in Saudi Arabia can celebrate their festivals including Christmas according to their traditions.
-However, Christmas in Saudi Arabia is quite different from the Christmas in other Muslim and Non-Muslim countries.
+However, Christmas in Saudi Arabia is quite different from Christmas in other Muslim and Non-Muslim countries.

 Muslims are in majority in Saudi Arabia and Islam is the official religion of the state.
-However, this does not mean that life of non-Muslims is made miserable.
+However, this does not mean that the life of non-Muslims is made miserable.
 Non-Muslims can enjoy as freely as they can taking care of the rules and regulations of the country.

 Christian Population in Saudi Arabia

 The law here does not prevent them from following and practicing their religion.
 We know that quite a good number of Christians live in Saudi Arabia.
 These Christians enjoy their festivals including Christmas.

 The expats may find Christmas here a bit different, but it is no less than fun.
 Saudi Arabia tends to facilitate all its residents and strives hard to make sure all are served with equal rights.
 Recommended: 10 facts about the Christian community in Saudi Arabia

 Even though the event of Christmas in Saudi Arabia does not get that much hype as does Eid or any other Islamic festival, but that is only because Muslims are in the sheer majority here.

 How do Christians Celebrate Christmas in Saudi Arabia?

 No Holiday on Christmas